What are nasal polyps?

 What causes nasal polyps?

 Researchers are still learning about the causes of nasal polyps.
 Underlying inflammation of your tissue plays some sort of role.
-Nasal polyps are more common in people with the following health conditions:
+Nasal polyps are more common in people with these health conditions:

 - Aspirin sensitivity